fgnt/nara_wpe/README.md

 ## Development history:

 Since 2017-09-05 a TensorFlow implementation is added to `nara_wpe`.
 It is tested with a few test cases against the Numpy implementation.

+The first version of the Numpy implementation was written in June 2017 while Lukas Drude and Kateřina Žmolíková resided in Nara, Japan.
+The aim was to have a publicaly available implementation of Takuya Yoshioka's 2012 paper.